shravanychandhanaa/nodejs-demo-app/README.md

-&nbsp;   Checkout repository: Fetches the latest code from the GitHub repository.
+    Checkout repository: Fetches the latest code from the GitHub repository.

-&nbsp;   Log in to Docker Hub: Authenticates with Docker Hub using securely stored GitHub Secrets (DOCKERHUB\_USERNAME and DOCKERHUB\_TOKEN).
+    Log in to Docker Hub: Authenticates with Docker Hub using securely stored GitHub Secrets (DOCKERHUB\_USERNAME and DOCKERHUB\_TOKEN).
+(The Docker Hub credentials (DOCKERHUB\_USERNAME and DOCKERHUB\_TOKEN) are securely stored as GitHub Secrets to prevent them from being exposed in the workflow file.)

-&nbsp;   Build and push Docker image: Builds the Docker image from the Dockerfile in the repository and pushes it to Docker Hub.
+    Build and push Docker image: Builds the Docker image from the Dockerfile in the repository and pushes it to Docker Hub.
 The image is tagged with both latest and the unique commit SHA.

-Application Structure
+\##Application Structure